 Diablo D1080X ATB Fine Finish Saw Blade

 A lot of you might think that the blades from Diablo are slightly overpriced.
 But it is actually the opposite.
 They are actually very affordable compared to other popular brands they are great blades.
-Did you know that Freud who makes Diablo blades are owned by Bosch?
+Did you know that Freud who makes Diablo blades is owned by Bosch?

 If you want chip-free results and remarkably clean cuts, look no further.
 80 Hi-ATB (alternate-top bevel) teeth and 0.98-inch think kerf between the blades.

 These holes are there to help the blade expand during heat build-up.
-The Diablo D1080X uses micrograin titanium carbide for durability and the carbide tips have tri-metal shock resistant brazing for maximum durability and allow the tips to withstand extreme impact.
+The Diablo D1080X uses micrograin titanium carbide for durability and the carbide tips have tri-metal shock-resistant brazing for maximum durability and allow the tips to withstand extreme impact.
 Overall, I think this is the best miter saw blade for trim.

-- Extremely durable and longer lasting blade.
+- Extremely durable and longer-lasting blade.